 - Prospects and opportunities

 - Conversion % or rate

 - Source (organic search, paid media, site referral, social, email)

 - Metrics for content interaction (visitors, open rate, click-through rate, bounce rate)

-While there are several exceptions due to the tech industry’s diversity, marketing dashboards can be found in many forms.
+While there are several exceptions due to the tech industry’s diversity, marketing KPIs dashboards can be found in many forms.

 Marketing Performance Dashboard

-A Marketing performance dashboard is designed to provide a high-level sense of the overall conversion funnel, showing the funnel as well as other relevant metrics to assist marketers in making informed decisions about conversions, sales, and the source of these conversions.
+A marketing performance dashboard is designed to provide a high-level sense of the overall conversion funnel, showing the funnel as well as other relevant metrics to assist marketers in making informed decisions about conversions, sales, and the source of these conversions.

 Each lead, website visit, and win is assigned a monetary value, allowing marketers to assess campaign performance.

-A marketing success dashboard will usually include KPIs and metrics such as return on marketing expenditure, target completion rate, traffic sources, and purchase funnel.
+The marketing success dashboard will usually include KPIs and metrics such as return on marketing expenditure, target completion rate, traffic sources, and purchase funnel.